illinois-impact/ece408_project/README.md

 * Implementing an optimized neural-network convolution layer forward pass

-The project will be broken up into 3 milestones.
+The project will be broken up into 3 milestones and a final submission.
 Read the description of the final report before starting, so you can collect the necessary info along the way.

 ## Deliverables Overview

-This is an overview of the deliverables and deadlines.
-See the individual sections for details.
 You may wish to stay ahead of these deadlines (particularly, allow more than two weeks between milestone 3 and the final submission).

 1. [Milestone 1: Getting Started: Due 11/10/2017](#markdown-header-milestone-1)